YanxingLiu/SAE-FSDet/README.md

 # multi gpu
 bash tools/detection/dist_train.sh configs/detection/SAE-FSDet/dior/split1/SAE-FSDet_r101_fpn_dior-split1_20shot_finetuning.py ${GPU_NUM}
 ```
-Note that if you use multi gpus, you should modify the learning rate and training iters based on [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour] (https://arxiv.org/abs/1706.02677).
+Note that if you use multi gpus, you should modify the learning rate and training iters based on [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677).
 All of our experiments are running in a single gpu.
 ### Test a model
 You can test a trained model by using the following commands:
 ```Shell